 Yes!
 Whether you’re trying to eat less sugar, balance your hormones, or build lean muscle, cottage cheese is as versatile as it is healthy.
 With 12+ grams of protein in a half-cup serving, cottage cheese is a protein powerhouse.
 In comparison, the same serving of plain Greek yogurt contains about 10 grams of protein.
 Like other dairy products, it’s an excellent source of calcium—a mineral that plays a major role in tooth and bone health—and in the prevention of osteoporosis.
 This type of cheese is also a good source of magnesium, zinc, potassium, and selenium.
 All of these play a vital role in many of the body’s functions.

-eat cottage cheese to keep blood sugar balanced
+cottage cheese keeps blood sugar balanced

-What to put on cottage cheese
+How to eat cottage cheese

 should you buy full-fat cottage cheese?

 Ultimately, this depends on your health goals.
 When it comes to buying dairy, I prioritize two things: organic and full-fat.
 First and foremost, research shows that organic food is more nutritious.
 This study found that organic crops have higher concentrations of antioxidants, lower levels of nitrates, and fewer pesticide residues.
 Furthermore, organic dairy is devoid of unnecessary toxins (which can worsen hormonal imbalance).
 I prefer full-fat cottage cheese, as it’s more satiating and doesn’t have additives—which are necessary in low-fat dairy.

 ingredients in high protein avocado toast with cottage cheese

 While the ingredient list may seem long, this avocado toast comes together in less than 10 minutes.
 Once the tomatoes and leeks are sautéed, it’s simply a matter of assembling!

 Choose your own adventure.
 I love AWG Bakery, a fresh loaf of locally-made sourdough, or a hearty slice of sprouted grain bread.